geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-09-15/meeting-transcript.md

 Okay.

 ##### **Geohot** [[00:46:02](https://www.youtube.com/watch?v=2kpAMGBbtf8&t=2762)]
 That's fine.
-I think let's .
+I think let's.
 Seeds, maybe you want to take this one?

 ##### **Sieds Lykles** [[00:46:10](https://www.youtube.com/watch?v=2kpAMGBbtf8&t=2770)]
 So what exactly was it?
 The problem with web GPU or three-file?